-The LWVC Water Committee monitors and recommends action on issues concerning water in our state.
+Our Water Committee monitors and recommends action on issues concerning water in our state.
 The committee is always interested in learning about major water initiatives going forward around the state.
-Contact for more info: water *at* lwvc.org.
+Contact us for more info: water @ lwvc.org.

 Voters will continue to face large water-related expenditures in the coming years.
 Making informed decisions on these investments in managing California’s water resources is difficult, given unclear answers to key questions such as:

 - How should limited and unpredictable freshwater supplies be allocated among competing municipal, industrial, agricultural, and environmental uses?

 - Who is responsible and accountable for managing surface water and groundwater supplies and quality?

 - How much will it cost to ensure safe and reliable supplies for a growing population and for damaged ecosystems?
 Who should pay?

 - How will we pay to build new infrastructure and maintain aging infrastructure to deal with drought, flood risks, and climate fluctuations?

 What is the League doing on water issues?